Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Introduction

-Our work makes several distinctive contributions: (1) We develop a robust kidney and kidney abnormality segmentation model that maintains performance across diverse patient populations and imaging protocols; (2) We provide comprehensive validation across three independent datasets totaling over 1,500 CT scans, representing one of the largest external validations in this domain; (3) We conduct detailed subgroup analyses to identify potential biases in model performance across patient demographics, imaging parameters, and tumor characteristics; and (4) We make our validated model publicly available to facilitate clinical implementation and further research.
+This research is designed as a large-scale validation study rather than a methodological contribution, addressing a critical gap between algorithmic development and clinical adoption \citep{chouvarda_2025, mercaldo_2025}.
+Our work makes several distinctive contributions: (1) We develop a robust kidney and renal mass segmentation model (named Renal-Net) that maintains performance across diverse patient populations and imaging protocols; (2) We provide comprehensive validation across three independent datasets totaling over 1,500 CT scans, representing, to the best of our knowledge, the largest external validation in this domain; (3) We conduct detailed subgroup analyses to identify potential biases in model performance across patient demographics, imaging parameters, and tumor characteristics; and (4) We make our validated model publicly available to facilitate clinical testing and further research.
 The algorithm is available on grand-challenge.org for easy use (\url{https://grand-challenge.org/algorithms/kidney-abnormality-segmentation/}) and our code is available on Github: \url{https://github.com/DIAGNijmegen/oncology-kidney-abnormality-segmentation}.